Employment & Pay

 Your ministry may also find it necessary to terminate a minister or staff member.

 As a church leader you need to be aware of the entitlements of the minister or staff member and the legal obligations of the church.
 See Fair Work – Ending Employment.

 It is important that you maintain accurate records in relation to church employee files, payslips and payroll calculations.
 See Fair Work – Record-keeping.

 Request your copy of the Employment Guide

 Contact our Mission and Ministry team to request your copy of the Employment Guide.

-View the contents of the Employment Guide for Ministers (PDF).
+View the table of contents of the Employment Guide for Ministers (PDF).

 Fresh Hope templates